 Over a period of nearly 200 years, the empire spread outward from Necrocrypt, southwest into the Buccaneer Archipelago and then as far as the cliff coasts of northern Karnegmoth.
 They bypassed northern Izagunbar; imperial surveys saying the land too rugged for settlement, and the dangers of old wars and whatever they left behind, too great.
 In their dealings with other peoples, pirates of the Buccaneer Archipelago, merchants out of Bael Turath, and even the self-righteous sea captains out of Leza-Sîk, Abâthigûr learned of Izagunbar's place in the Creation War and the Demon Spawn War.
 They had great respect, and fear for those that fought in that time.
 The Durkoth, brought to Bal-Kriav in Helas Vessels, primordial constructions of great power, did not risk settling Izagunbar.
 Molakh-Búle in particular, did not want to see his nascent empire brought down with the finding of some primordial relic or demon war machine.

-The empire's founder Molakh-Búle, and only ruler up until the Durkoth Descent, encouraged the use of the necromantic arts.
+The empire's founder Molakh-Búle, and only ruler up until the Durkoth Descent (995 HE - 1355 HE), encouraged the use of the necromantic arts.
 The presence of roving pacts of undead in the sewers and countryside were destabilizing to the empire.
 This coupled with the chaotic tendencies of the empire's overseers and police force, the Hydrocur, kept the empire from realizing its full potential.